If you've ever wondered why there is a holiday feast centered around turkey: a dry tasteless meal, this article is for you.

 Remove and cover the turkey with foil, a large bowl or by placing into an unused microwave, allow it to rest for 15 minutes before carving.

 If you cooked your dark meat ahead of time, you then should be able to also sous vide your white meat.
-We like to stuff the white meat with stuffing and then smoke along with the dark quarters...then stored in the refrigerator until the big day.
-From there, the stuffing and white meat roast is cooked Sous Vide on Thanksgiving.
-I'd recommend 145 degrees for at least 2 hours at temp (so for a larger roast with stuffing, that might mean 3-4 hours total as a minimum.)
+We like to stuff the white meat with stuffing and then smoke along with the dark quarters and then store in the refrigerator until the big day.

 For a bit more of a traditional texture, you can bump that up to 150 or so degrees.
 If you want a really unique texture try a lower temp like 135.
 Just be sure to add an extra hour or two if you go that low.
 Technically you can even go down to 131 degrees if you cook it for much longer (do your own research please)